LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Preconditioning.rst

     .. f:subroutine:: FARKCOMMFN(NLOC, T, YLOC, IPAR, RPAR, IER)

        User-supplied routine (of type :c:func:`ARKCommFn()`) that
-       performs all interprocess communication necessary for the executation of the :f:func:`FARKGLOCFN()` function above, using the input vector *YLOC*.
+       performs all inter-process communication necessary for the execution of the :f:func:`FARKGLOCFN()` function above, using the input vector *YLOC*.

        **Arguments:**